$100,000 Salary After Tax in Missouri 2026

 Comfortable but city tax bites

-1BR rent $1,000-1,500 = 16-24% of take-home.
-Strong corporate audience: BJC Healthcare, Boeing Defense, Anheuser-Busch InBev, Edward Jones, Centene, Express Scripts.
-1% STL city earnings tax adds ~$1,000/year.
+1BR rent $1,000-1,500 in central STL neighborhoods (CWE, Soulard, Lafayette Square, Tower Grove) = 16-24% of take-home.
+Strong corporate cluster: BJC Healthcare, Boeing Defense + Space + Security, Anheuser-Busch InBev, Edward Jones, Express Scripts, Centene HQ.
+1% STL City earnings tax adds $1,000/year — applies even to non-resident workers crossing in from IL Metro East.

 Genuinely affluent